 As a high school senior, I was drawn to USC because it encompassed all of the qualities I was seeking in a college: A wide variety of academic courses to choose from; engaging professors who both challenge and support you; experiential opportunities like Problems without Passports and Joint Educational Project that stretch you and take you out of your comfort zone (in a good way); a spirited, caring, active, diverse student community; and (last, but not least) warm sunshine, even in the month of January.

 What I love about USC Dornsife is the amazing group of students, they are simply the best.
 I love how ambitious and driven they are.
-The best part is with so many majors and opportunities available to them, every student can find so many ways to fuel their passions, regardless of what they want to do while they’re here.
+With so many majors and opportunities available, every student can find ways to fuel their passions, regardless of what they want to do while they’re here.

 You’ll be given the individual attention and the support you need to succeed in whatever you do.
 You will never feel like you have to figure everything out on your own.

 Senior Assistant Director